saltstack/salt-enhancement-proposals/0029-pkg-beacon-updates.md

 [summary]: #summary

 Changes to the PKG beacon to fire events when software packages are removed and installed, in addition to when upgrades are available.
 Because of the way beacons work, this change will also require changes to all PKG modules to ensure that there is the option in the form of a keyword argument to pull an updated list of installed packages and bypass the ___context dunder.
-By default the list_pkgs functions will still continue to pull a list of installed packages from the context dunder dictionary.
+By default the list_pkgs functions will still continue to pull a list of installed packages from the __context__ dunder dictionary.

 # Motivation
 [motivation]: #motivation

-This change would be an enhancement to the PKG beacon, brining additional functionality.
+This change would be an enhancement to the PKG beacon, bringing additional functionality.

 # Design
 [design]: #detailed-design